mercime/buddypress-monster-widget/readme.txt

 == Screenshots ==

-1. The BuddyPress Monster widget will appear in your list of available widgets.
-2. Drag it to a widget area to create an instance.
-3. View your site and see that all core widgets are displayed!
+1. From the admin dashboard: Go to Appearance > Widgets, click on the BuddyPress Monster Widget, select which sidebar you want to add it to, then click on the Add Widget button.
+2. From the admin toolbar in the frontend: Click on your site title > Widgets, click on Widget Area, click on Add Widget button, select BuddyPress Monster Widget on the new panel, click on the Save and Publish button, and exit the Customizer.

 ==Changelog==

+= 0.3 - June 15, 2015 =
+* Fix Recent Networkwide Posts

+= 0.2 - October 21, 2014 =
+* Correct hook bp_widgets_init.
+Props @sbrajesh.

-= v0.1 - October 13, 2014 =
+= 0.1 - October 13, 2014 =
 * Original Release.

 ==Upgrade Notice==

+= 0.3 - June 15, 2015 =
+* Fix Recent Networkwide Posts.

-= v0.2 - October 21, 2014 =
+= 0.2 - October 21, 2014 =
 * Correct hook bp_widgets_init.